+Take advantage of Early Theme Park Entry.
 We know, we have said it over and over again.
 But really how hard is it to wake up early?
-Or stay out late?
 It’s such a simple fix to a major problem!!!
 Drink that Coffee for goodness sake and just do it!
 This will continue to be one of our TOP STRATEGIES!
 Get there as early as you can.
-And by early we mean be at the Parks as early as 7 am if possible.
-Maybe even earlier.
-If you get to your bust stop at 6 am, and the bus doesn’t arrive for 20 minutes… you’re already behind.
-Check the My Disney Experience App for bus arrival times at your resort, and try to be on the bus early.
-Take a break mid day at a resort or at a nice restaurant for a table service meal.
-And plan on staying out late.
+And by early we mean plan to be at the parks at least 30 minutes before early theme park entry.
+Check the My Disney Experience App to confirm park hours and bus arrival times at your resort.
+Better yet, plan to just walk to the resort if you’re staying at a Disney World Resort Within Walking Distance.

 Grab Lunch or Dinner at a Disney Resort

-We found that wait times for quick service restaurants at lunch and dinner were considerably shorter at the Disney Resorts.
-This is not surprising, and be no means less fancy.
-In fact we often like the resort restaurants better!
+We found that wait times for restaurants at lunch and dinner were considerably shorter at the Disney Resorts.
+This is not surprising and by no means less fancy.
+In fact, we often like the resort restaurants better!
 You can head to Contempo Café at the Contemporary Resort, Captain Cooks at the Polynesian, or even Grand Floridian Cafe!
-Check out all our favorite quick service restaurants at Walt Disney World.
+Check out all our favorite quick-service restaurants at Walt Disney World.

 Reconsider your Disney Transportation Choices

 Were you really looking forward to that free Disney transportation during your stay?
 Consider other options during the busiest days.
-For the most part, the transportation wasn’t that bad during our trip around Christmas.
-But sometimes, waits for the buses at Magic Kingdom were over an hour.
+Waits for the buses can be over an hour during busy times.
 Yes, an hour.
 And there was a Saturday that we literally waited in line at the Contemporary for the monorail for close to an hour as well.
-In retrospect we should’ve just walked to Magic Kingdom to grab a bus, but we’re just so sure it wouldn’t take that long.
+In retrospect, we should’ve just walked to Magic Kingdom to grab a bus, but we’re just so sure it wouldn’t take that long.
 When the lines get too long, remember there are a bunch of other ways to get where you are going.
 Skyliner, Monorail, Uber, Minnie Van, and Walking Paths are options.
 Disney Transportation is always complimentary and not obligated to get you ANYWHERE at a certain time.
 Please be mindful of this and respectful of the bus drivers too.

 Make Mobile Order your new best friend

-Once upon a time we had the option of losing out on our Flight of Passage FastPass (not ever an option btw) or waiting 40 mins to eat at Satuli Canteen.
+Once upon a time, we had the option of losing out on our Flight of Passage spot in line (not ever an option btw) or waiting 40 mins to eat at Satuli Canteen.
 As we are not people who wait in lines for 40 minutes, Mobile Order arrived in time to save the day.
-We were able to order our food while standing in the Flight of Passage FastPass line, ride on the back of a Banshee through the beautiful world of Pandora, and pick up our food when we were done.
-No waiting required.
+We were able to order our food while standing in the Flight of Passage line, ride on the back of a Banshee through the beautiful world of Pandora, and pick up our food when we were done.
+No waiting is required.
 We felt like superstars- which is what happens when you know how to push buttons in the Disney App.
-Not enough people know about or even use Mobile Order, but on days when Columbia Harbor House has a 50 minute order line, Mobile Order can save you a ton of time.
-The catch?
-At the writing of this post Mobile Order doesn’t currently allow for use of the Disney Dining Plan, so if you’re using dining credits, you’ll have to wait in line.
+Not enough people know about or even use Mobile Order, but on days when Columbia Harbor House has a 50-minute order line, Mobile Order can save you a ton of time.
 Read up on how to streamline your vacay with Mobile Order.